 Foundation / Corporation

-Pancreatic Cancer Action Network and the Celgene Corporation t
+Pancreatic Cancer Action Network (PanCAN) and Celgene Corporation

-This year, the Pancreatic Cancer Action Network has partnered with the Celgene Corporation to accelerate the development of novel therapies by establishing strong relationships between academia and industry through research grants.
+The 2020 Pancreatic Cancer Action Network Translational Research Grant will fund high priority pancreatic cancer research that is poised for important translational next steps to help move scientific discovery to application in patients.
+PanCAN has partnered with the Celgene Corporation to accelerate the development of novel therapies by establishing strong relationships between academia and industry through research grants.
 Funded projects will benefit from industry input and insight, leading to an accelerated translation into a therapeutic product.
-Projects will be strategically supported by both the Pancreatic Cancer Action Network and Celgene to facilitate progress and increase the likelihood of success.

 To be eligible for a Translational Research Grant, the research project should aim to identify novel targets and approaches to the treatment of pancreatic cancer or understand and circumvent treatment resistance.
 Of particular interest are research projects that fall into at least one of these three areas of research: a) Immune context and tumor microenvironment interactions, (b) Regulators of pathogenesis, progression and metabolism, with particular interest in epigenetic mechanisms and (c) Transcriptional networks essential for viability and maintenance of malignant phenotype.